Gin-ui-cmd/data_llm/README.md

 The LLM Adapter never executes SQL.
 All generated SQL must pass through the SQL Validator before execution.

-This means the system can remain correct and safe even if the LLM produces bad SQL.
+This means the system can remain correct even if the LLM produces bad SQL.

 ## Project Structure